RobWar-code/angel-v-demon-old/README.md

 I06 Input repeat same game

-a.
-Ensure input prompt is clearly understandable
+a. * Ensure input prompt is clearly understandable

-b.
-Check response to garbage input
+b. * Check response to garbage input

 c.
-Check input validation
+N/A Check input validation

-d.
-Check for availability of the quit option
+d. * Check for availability of the quit option

-e.
-Check that the logic flows correctly from the inputs
+e. * Check that the logic flows correctly from the inputs

+    Bug: story.print_demon_current_sentence() list index out of range
+    Fix: add a reset function to StoryHandler and call from replay in repeat_game_loop()

 I07 Input start another game

-a.
-Ensure input prompt is clearly understandable
+a. * Ensure input prompt is clearly understandable

-b.
-Check response to garbage input
+b. * Check response to garbage input

 c.
-Check input validation
+N/A Check input validation

-d.
-Check for availability of the quit option
+d. * Check for availability of the quit option

-e.
-Check that the logic flows correctly from the inputs
+e. * Check that the logic flows correctly from the inputs

+    Bug: New stories doubled
+    Fix: story_template.py StoryHandler.create_story() clear down story list

-I08 Input start another game
+I08 Input start another game - from win

 a.
 Ensure input prompt is clearly understandable